Posted on: September 24, 2022

 3. Keep your social media profiles fresh and engaging

 Build a good following by keeping your social media profile fresh and full of interesting content.
-Try and select content that stimulates people to interact with you – for example, run simple competitions, canvass feedback or share content which is fun and interesting.
+Try and select content that stimulates people to interact with you – for example, run simple competitions, canvass feedback on online polls or stories on Instagram, or share content which is fun and interesting.
 On that last point, consider giving out helpful tips, ideas, suggestions or offers.

 Also feature your product or services’ successes, customer case studies and employee stories.
 Include pictures and short videos wherever possible for maximum engagement.
 And don’t forget to respond quickly to any comments your audience poses to you.
 If you struggle fitting in time to feed your social media, try free software such as Buffer to preset a number of posts at a time.